jooby-project/jooby/md/sse.md

 }
 ```

 Simple, effective and easy to use.
-The callback will be executed once when a new client is connected.
+The callback will be executed when a new client is connected.
 Inside the callback we can send data, listen for connection close events, etc.

 There is a factory method [sse.event(Object)]({{apidocs}}/org/jooby/Sse.html#event-java.lang.Object-) that let you set event attributes: